DavidVollmers/Ignis/packages/Tailwind/Ignis.Components.HeadlessUI/README.md

 Completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS

-> This package is a port of [headlessui](https://headlessui.com) based on Ignis components.
+> This package is a port of [Headless UI](https://headlessui.com) based on Ignis components.

 ## Installation